sous-chefs/tomcat/README.md

 ---------------------
 The recipe `tomcat::users` included in this cookbook is used for managing Tomcat users.
 The recipe adds users and roles to the `tomcat-users.xml` conf file.

 Users are defined by creating a `tomcat_users` data bag and placing [Encrypted Data Bag Items](http://docs.opscode.com/chef/essentials_data_bags.html) in that data bag.
 Each encrypted data bag item requires an 'id', 'password', and a 'roles' field.
+The data bag key is retrieved from the default location `/etc/chef/encrypted_data_bag_secret`.

 ```javascript
 {